LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Experiments

-\textbf{Transferability.} To verify the generalization and transferability of our method, we tested the optimized descriptions obtained using CLIP ViT-B/32 on different backbones, including RN101, ViT-B/16, and ViT-L/14 across the ImageNet, EuroSAT, Caltech, and Flowers102 datasets.
+\textbf{Transfer to Different Backbones.} To verify the generalization and transferability of our method, we tested the optimized descriptions obtained using CLIP ViT-B/32 on different backbones, including RN101, ViT-B/16, and ViT-L/14.
 Our results, presented in Table~\ref{tab:transfer}, demonstrate that our optimized class descriptions consistently surpass the baseline CLIP model in terms of accuracy.
 A notable observation is the significant performance enhancement on the Flowers102 dataset, with increases exceeding $9\%$ when transferred to RN101 and ViT-B/16.
 These results emphasize our method generates more generalizable natural language prompts, avoiding overfitting to a specific architecture.

+\textbf{Transfer to Fine-tuning Setting.} We further demonstrate that our optimized descriptions can be transferred to fine-tuning-based approaches for CLIP.
+We take CLIP-A-Self~\cite{iccvw} as an example, which employs a self-attention-based adapter for feature selection and aggregation.
+As indicated in Table~\ref{tab:ablation-ft}, integrating descriptions generated by our method into the CLIP-A-Self framework results in notable performance enhancements across all datasets.
+Moreover, our method exhibits a clear advantage in low-shot learning scenarios.